 --- Christiaan Huygens (1692)

-Proof that the Sun was a star would only come much later because it
+Proof that the Sun is a star would only come much later because it

 proved very difficult to actually measure the distances to the stars.

 That was first accomplished in 1838 by Friedrich Bessel, who used the

 parallax to measure the distance of 61 Cygni.
 This method

 revealed that even the nearest stars are over 200,000 times more

 distant than the Sun, a fact that would have flabbergasted Copernicus,